tawk/tawk-messenger-ember/docs/api-reference.md

 <br/>

 ## addEvent
-Set a custom event to chat.
+Sets a custom event to chat.
 This function takes in 3 values: event name, optional metadata and callback.

 The event name is of the string data type and can contain only alphanumeric characters and ‘-‘ (dash)